-On May 29, in the framework of the EU DisinfoLab Conference in Brussels, a session dedicated to the Erasmus+ Project ‘Open Your Eyes’ was held.
-The session has gathered around 80 participants working on media literacy, journalists, tech companies and researchers.
+On May 29th, in the framework of the EU DisinfoLab Conference in Brussels, a session dedicated to the Erasmus+ Project ‘Open Your Eyes’ was held.
+The session gathered around 80 participants working on media literacy, journalists, tech companies, and researchers.

-Open Your Eyes targets adult learners and educators, improving their digital skills, raising awareness of the concept of fake news and providing the needed tools to combat it.
-Currently the project is working on the design of a toolkit for adults to identify fake news and fight the spread of disinformation online.
+Open Your Eyes targets adult learners and educators to improve their digital skills, and they raise awareness of concepts of disinformation and misinformation, providing the needed tools to combat it.
+Currently, the project is working on the design of a toolkit for adults to identify fake news and fight the spread of disinformation online.

 The project intends to deliver two main outputs: 1) “Check IT Out” Database: a collection of scientific data, best practices and initiatives that enables users to develop a critical approach to news consumption and hopefully trigger their critical sense towards this issue and 2) “Check IT Out” Labs: held by especially-trained adult educators and based on the previously developed database.
 The Labs will target groups of 10+ adult learners in partner countries with the objective of developing their critical and digital skills, bringing them closer to the concept of fake news and ultimately spreading awareness about the topic within their network.

-The opening of the session “Open Your Eyes” was held by the Executive Director of EU DisinfoLab, Alexandre Alaphilippe, who has highlighted the necessity to share relevant tools and methodologies to reinforce media literacy among all generations.
-It is to mention that the EU DisinfoLab is a partner of the Open Your Eyes project.
+The opening of the session “Open Your Eyes” was held by the Executive Director of EU DisinfoLab, Alexandre Alaphilippe, who highlighted the necessity to share relevant tools and methodologies to reinforce media literacy among all generations.
+It should be noted that the EU DisinfoLab is a partner of the Open Your Eyes project.

 The 3 initiatives presented during the session are all part of the “Check IT Out” data base.
 Drog, a media literacy game designed both for kids and for adults, Lie Detectors, an award-winning project liaising teachers and journalists and The News Evaluator project of Uppsala University were represented in the session.